-- 1. The roles and responsibilities of the Caring and Safe Catholic Schools Team (which will be communicated to the school community) are as follows: - Team members are responsible for addressing issues identified in the School Climate Surveys and other related data; - Fostering a positive self image of our students connected to their learner profile and faith - 2.
-From its evidence-based analysis, the School has identified the following practices and initiatives for promoting positive school climate and well-being: - a) Bullying prevention and intervention programs or activities that are evidenceinformed and that address the needs identified by the Board or the School: - Morning meetings - Class and school assemblies - Direct instruction of social skills - Case conferences with student and family after an incident - We label behaviour as bullying when appropriate - b) Relationship-building and community-building resources that are present in the school, classroom and in the larger community: - Promoting connections to caring adults; - Peer assistance and mentoring programs; - Pastoral ministry; - Youth Workers; - Mental Health and Addictions Nurse - c) Activities that promote a positive school climate: - School-wide focus on gospel values and Catholic Graduate Expectations - School-wide social justice and charity initiatives - Spirit Weeks
+- 1. The roles and responsibilities of the Caring and Safe Catholic Schools Team (which will be communicated to the school community) are as follows: - Team members are responsible for addressing issues identified in the School Climate Surveys and other related data; - Discuss any issues of relevance that arise that are relevant to maintaining a caring and safe school space; - Communicate efforts with our larger school community. - 2.
+From its evidence-based analysis, the School has identified the following practices and initiatives for promoting positive school climate and well-being: - a) Bullying prevention and intervention programs or activities that are evidenceinformed and that address the needs identified by the Board or the School: - Classroom circles in classrooms.
+This is also supported by our Child and Youth Worker; - Focus on restorative justice and a proactive approach to school discipline in which students take ownership of their own actions; - Focus on kindness and the Gospel values as the foundation for all that we do around interacting with others. - b) Relationship-building and community-building resources that are present in the school, classroom and in the larger community: - Promoting connections to caring adults; - Peer assistance and mentoring programs; - Pastoral ministry; - Youth Workers; - Mental Health and Addictions Nurse - c) Activities that promote a positive school climate: - School-wide focus on gospel values and Catholic Graduate Expectations

-- Buddy Program;

-- Student announcements for safe environment

-- Strong emphasis on student voice (many clubs and student lead activities)

-- d) Awareness-raising strategies for students, e.g. social-emotional learning, empathy, developing self-regulation skills:

-- Roots of Empathy

-- CYC social groups

-- e) Awareness-raising strategies to engage community partners and parents in early and ongoing dialogue:

-- Presentation to Caring and Safe Catholic Schools Team and School Council on results from School Climate Surveys;

-- Case conferences

-- School BBQ and events

-- Mass with families

-- f) Strategies for linking curriculum and daily learning for promoting positive school climate and well-being:

-- School-wide focus on restorative practice as a whole-school approach;

-- World Religions.

-- Social justice issues connected to curriculum through eco club

-- g) Strategies to support and encourage role modeling by caring adults and student leaders within the School and school community:

-- Catholic Student Council;

-- Peer assistance and mentoring programs;

-- Eco club (platinum status)

-- Parent volunteers
+- School-wide social justice and charity initiatives - Spirit Weeks - Buddy Program; - Kindness Initiatives. - d) Awareness-raising strategies for students, e.g. social-emotional learning, empathy, developing self-regulation skills: - Roots of Empathy - FRIENDS and Fun FRIENDS - Social Justice Club - Spirit Days - Intentional focus on informal conversations and check-ins with students around how their day is going, greetings, personal events follow-ups, etc. - Implementation of a variety of wellness clubs outside of sports. - e) Awareness-raising strategies to engage community partners and parents in early and ongoing dialogue: - Presentation to Caring and Safe Catholic Schools Team and School Council on results from School Climate Surveys; - Student awareness on who they can talk to at school if they are feeling worried, concerned, lonely, sad, etc. - f) Strategies for linking curriculum and daily learning for promoting positive school climate and well-being: - School-wide focus on restorative practice as a whole-school approach; - Utilization of board resources as well as our Religion and Family Life Programs. - g) Strategies to support and encourage role modeling by caring adults and student leaders within the School and school community: - Catholic Student Council; - Peer assistance and mentoring programs; - Ensure students are greeted in doorways and classrooms with regular checkins to ensure their time at school is going well.

-- 3. The School has identified the following learning and training opportunities for school staff and the school community that are needed:

-- Annual training promoting positive school climate and well-being: - Promoting Positive School Climate and Well-being pamphlet for parents (available at the Board's website www.alcdsb.on.ca);
+- 3. The School has identified the following learning and training opportunities for school staff and the school community that are needed: - Annual training promoting positive school climate and well-being: - Promoting Positive School Climate and Well-being pamphlet for parents (available at the Board's website www.alcdsb.on.ca);